averyramirez/astrologyApp/README.md

 ## Oscillations

 "Oscillations" is an astrology web app I created that uses an API to provide the user with a daily horoscope reading for their sun sign.
-Background randomly populates after refresh.

 - Hosted as a [page](https://averyramirez.github.io/astrologyApp/) on GitHub
 - Created using Bootstrap, JavaScript and jQuery